askthecode/documentation/docs/features/search/search-code.md

 ---
-label: Repository Search (beta)
+label: Search Code
 icon: codescan
-order: 60
+order: 90
 ---

-# Repository Search
+# Search Code

-!!!warning Beta Feature
-The **Search** functionality described in this document is **currently in beta**.
-Please be aware that there might be some unexpected behaviors.
-!!!

 !!!
 Only the default branch is supported for this functionality.